ib-ruby/ib-api/README.md

 Reimplementation of the basic functions if ib-ruby into a small gem

+---
 **Status:** The code is under final rewiew.

-A Gem will be release shortly.
+A Gem will be released shortly.

+---

 `ib-api`   offers a modular access to the TWS-Api-Interface of Interactive Brokers.